 First of all, what do you need to think about if you are going to be planning on contracting abroad?
 Some UK contractors may decide they would like to try contracting overseas.
-There are benefits to this such as better weather and, in some cases, and sampling foreign cultures.
-However, what are the implications for contractors who are:
+This has benefits, such as better weather and, in some cases, sampling foreign cultures.
+However, what are the implications for limited company contractor who is:

 - Working through their own UK limited company; and

-When you work abroad, can you claim for your costs in relation to this as tax-deductible business expenses?
-If the answer here is yes, what sort of expenses can you claim for?
+When you work abroad, can you claim your costs in relation to this as tax-deductible business expenses?
+If the answer is yes, what sort of expenses can you claim?
 Any such costs could indeed add up when you are working abroad.
-Therefore, it is good to know which expenses will be tax-deducible.
+Therefore, it is good to know which expenses will be tax-deductible.

 A good contractor accountant will help you operate tax efficiently.
-They can also advise you what to bear in mind if you do work abroad.
-In this article we will go over the rules that cover this and what you need to think about here.
+They can also advise you on what to consider if you work abroad.
+In this article, we will go over the rules that cover this and what you need to think about here.

 In a worldwide economy, many projects will exist with working team members spread across the globe.
-While bearing this in mind, there may come a chance for you to go contracting abroad through your business.
-When you work overseas, you can experience different tastes and new cultures.
+While bearing this in mind, you may have a chance to contract abroad through your business.
+When you undertake some contract work overseas, you can experience different tastes and new cultures.

-If you work under PAYE or through an umbrella company you may also be asked to work abroad for a period of time.
-If you do, your employer will advise what you can claim for as your expenses.
+You may also be asked to work abroad if you work under PAYE or through an umbrella company.
+If you do, your employer will advise what you can claim as your expenses.
 However, you may be able to claim for more than what your employer allows through your tax return.
 You can do this if they do not cover what you could ordinarily claim while working away.

 The rules for claiming expenses

-As a business owner, you should be familiar with the rules when it comes to claiming an expense back home in the UK.
+As a business owner and limited company contractor, you should know the rules when claiming an expense back home in the UK.
 These are as follows:

 - It must be `wholly, exclusively and necessary’ for your business; and

-When you are contracting abroad, or you undertake a foreign business trip, the types of costs that you can claim for will be:
+When you are going to do some contract work abroad or you undertake a foreign business trip, the types of costs that you can claim will be:

 There are also benchmark rates available (see below).
-In addition, you can also claim for Personal Incidental Expenses (PIEs) at £10 per night, when you work abroad.
+In addition, you can also claim Personal Incidental Expenses (PIEs) at £10 per night when you work abroad.

 Contracting abroad -expenses

-As part of working abroad, the same principles that are set out above apply, with regards to claiming for your expenses.
+As part of working abroad, the same principles above apply regarding claiming your expenses.
 Therefore, when you incur any expenses, it is key that they are `wholly, exclusively, and necessary.’
-Please remember, you always need to ask for a receipt too when you pay for an expense.
+Please remember that you always need to ask for a receipt when you pay for an expense.
 Your receipts should be kept with your business records.

-What’s more, while you are away, you can experience the different food and drinks.
-Please note, though, the taxman is on the lookout for any expenses that are not exclusively for your business.
-The taxman is on the lookout even more when you work abroad compared to your UK expenses.
+Moreover, while you are away, you can experience the different food and drinks.
+Please note, though, that the taxman is on the lookout for any expenses that are not exclusively for your business.
+The taxman is on the lookout even more, when you work abroad compared to your UK expenses.

-In addition, where there is a duality of purpose, a cost is not an allowable one. `Duality of purpose’ means there is a mix of business and personal element to a claim.
-Therefore, you cannot claim for this.
-In this instance it could mean you were taking a week abroad for a holiday with only one day or part of one day meeting a potential business contact.
+In addition, where there is a duality of purpose, a cost is not an allowable one. `Duality of purpose’ means a mix of business and personal elements is included in an expense.
+Therefore, you cannot claim this.
+In this instance, it could mean you were taking a week abroad for a holiday with only one day or part of one day meeting a potential business contact.

 - Outward and return flights; and

-….he or she can claim for the outward and return flights and hotel stay that relates to the business element and pay for the other costs personally.
-Likewise, if the contractor books his or her trip, and their spouse books theirs separately, the contractor can claim for his or her expenses.
+As a result, they can claim for the outward and return flights and hotel stay related to the business element and pay for the other costs personally.
+Likewise, if the contractor books their trip and the spouse books theirs separately, the contractor can claim for their expenses.